 Max Booth III and Lori Michelle started Perpetual Motion Machine Publishing (PMMP) in 2012 in San Antonio.
 It is a small press printing only horror, crime and science fiction.
 It also prints a quarterly horror magazine called Dark Moon Digest and a newsletter publishing original flash fiction once a month.
 This publisher is looking for stories from a new perspective, and works by LGBTQ authors, women, and people of color and non-Western cultures.
 They have specific instructions about what stories to avoid as well.
 You can find submission guidelines here.

 A unique publisher with an equally unique name, Hierophant Publishing is based in San Antonio.
 Hierophant is the word used for a Greek priest or priestess who interpreted mysteries.
 True to their name, they chose to publish books about spirit, faith, mind and body.
-Writers of fiction and non-fiction about spirituality can read the submission details on this page.
+Writers of spiritual fiction and non-fiction can read the submission details on this page.
+Note that Hierophant Publishing is not a traditional publisher and you may have to pay a small fee to get your work published.

 The newest university press in Texas, University of North Texas Press was started in 1987.
 The first title was printed in 1989 and it already has 400 titles in print with nearly 25 titles being printed annually.
 Like all Universities, their aim is to print and produce scholarly works in academic genres.
 But they also have poetry prize and fiction competitions called the Vassar Miller and Katherine Anne Porter Prize.
-Genres they want to print include Texas arts, history and culture, folktales, crime, food, women’s studies, music and nature.
+Genres they want to print include Texas history and culture, military history, western history, criminal justice, folklores, multicultural topics, music, natural and environmental history, culinary history, and women’s studies .
 Please read the submission guidelines carefully before sending your proposal.

 David Thomas Roberts launched Defiance Press and Publishing as an independent book publisher in Conroe.
-A traditional publisher, they publish qualty books on faith, country, children and current events.
+A traditional publisher, they publish quality books on faith, country, children and current events.
 Fiction and non-fiction writers can contact Defiance.
 Helmed by a bestselling author, Defiance won’t hesitate to take risks with their authors and writers.
+The company is currently accepting titles covering US and International policies, US politics and Government, World Politics and Government, Post-Apocalyptic and Prepping, Guns and the Second Amendment, IRS and Taxation, Executive Branch, Conservatism and Liberalism, Freedom and Liberty, Corruption and Misconduct and more.
+They also accept commentaries, opinions, and memoirs.
 Submission guidelines and contact details can be found here.

 Fern Brady founded Inklings Publishing as a small independent press with a traditional model in Houston.
 Works of fiction, young adult novels, children’s books, romance, horror, mystery, thrillers and science fiction are of interest to Inklings.
-Extensive submission guidelines can be found on this page.
+The company is currently closed for submissions.
+You can, however, check this page after January 2020 for details about latest submission calls.

 19. Lit City Press